RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 ------> following this discussion for mice:
 - download gmt file for [Retinoic Acid](https://www.gsea-msigdb.org/gsea/msigdb/mouse/geneset/REACTOME_SIGNALING_BY_RETINOIC_ACID.html)

+--> Seems that most pathways are ACTIVATED!
+Weird, might be a biase?
+That is occuring in each cell type.
+To verify:
+(from [this](https://jackbibby1.github.io/SCPA/reference/compare_seurat.html):*The FC output is generated from a running sum of mean changes in gene expression from all genes of the pathway.
+It's calculated from average pathway expression in population1 - population2, so a negative FC means the pathway is higher in population2.*)
+----> Test other pathway db
+----> Test using SCT normalization

 - *NOTE: it last forever, so I used parralell core processing `srun --mem=500g --cpus-per-task=10 --pty bash -l`*
 - *NOTE: I work on `conda activate scRNAseqV1`*